 - From the right-side menu on the ClickerExpo home page, find your location and click on the “Conference Schedule” link for the schedule.

 - In the schedule, clicking on the name of any course will bring you the full description of that course.

-- From the main event page for Portland or Stamford choose the appropriate section.
+- From the main event page for Southern California or St. Louis choose the appropriate section.

 If a Learning Lab is full, can I put my name on the waitlist and register for another Lab, even if it puts me over my Lab limit?